singularian/jettrain/README.md

 # Advantages
 - No delays due to wheather
 - No decompression due to altitude.
-The Jet train travels on the ground at 600 MPH.
+The Jet train travels on the ground at 600 MPH or faster.
+- The potential for Supersonic jet train travel.
 - No Air Traffic Control
 - Lower emissions from Jet engines
 - Less noise as the jet can be isolated to the concrete tunnel tubes